Locally dihedral block designs and primitive groups with dihedral point stabilizers: Locally abelian symmetric designs and Frobenius groups

 \begin{proposition} If $G$ is a locally transitive automorphism group of a symmetric design $\D$, where $G_B^B$ is abelian, then this local action is faithful, and there exists $x\in\P\setminus B$ such that $G_B=G_x$. \end{proposition}

 \begin{proof} Since $G$ is locally transitive, $G_B^B$ as a homomorphic image of $G_B$ is abelian and transitive by Lemma \ref{LemmaFlagtrProperties} (b).
-For a transitive abelian permutation group $H$, all point stabilizers are conjugate.
-Since $H$ is abelian, they are equal; let $H_0$ be this common stabilizer.
-Then $H_0$ fixes every point, and by faithfulness of the action, $H_0=1$.
-Thus $H$ acts regularly.
-Therefore $G_B^B$ is regular.
+As a transitive abelian permutation group $H$ is regular, $G_B^B$ is regular.
 If $\lambda=1$, then $\D$ is a projective plane, and by Lemma \ref{LemmaKantorProPlane} we know that $G$ is a solvable Frobenius group.
 Thus the proposition holds by Lemma \ref{LemmaAffineSoluble}.
 Now we assume that $\lambda>1$.
 It then follows from Lemma \ref{LemmaG^Batmost2} that $G_B$ is faithful on $B$.
 Thus $|G_B|=|G_B^B|=k$.
 It is clear that there exists a Sylow $p$-subgroup $L$ of $G_B$ such that $|L|\nmid\lambda$.
 Otherwise, if for each Sylow $p$-subgroup $L$ of $G_B$ we have $|L|\mid\lambda$.
 Then it would deduce that $|G_B|=k\mid\lambda$, which contradicts $k>\lambda$.

 Now, by Lemma \ref{Lemma|H|lambda} we get that $L$ fixes at most one point on $\P$.
-If $L$ has no fixed points on $\P$, then all point-orbits of $L$ has length divided by $p$ and it implies that
+If $L$ has no fixed points on $\P$, then all point-orbits of $L$ have lengths divisible by $p$, and it implies that